• Skip to main content

 Tip #4.
 Get the kids to help make this recipe

-This recipe is easy enough that the kids can measure, pour, stir, and work with their hands to mix and later smoosh the ingredients.
-And they can eat it as a raw dough.
+This recipe is easy enough for the kids to measure, pour, stir, and work with their hands to mix and later smoosh the ingredients.
+They can also eat it as raw dough.
 It's a win-win for everyone!

-Another healthy snack recipe to make with kids are these No-Bake Energy Bites.
-Like these, they're date-sweetened and there's NO cooking necessary.
+Another healthy snack for kids is this No-Bake Energy Bites recipe.
+Like these, they're date-sweetened, and NO cooking is necessary.

 • No-Bake Energy Bites